lightlace/cpp-docs.de-de/docs/atl/reference/atl-ole-db-consumer-wizard.md

          1. **Specify the source of data:** You can use a data source name or a connection string.

- **Name der Datenquelle verwenden:** dieser Dropdown-Liste auf dem Computer registrierte Datenquellen angezeigt.
-Können Sie Datenquellen mithilfe von ODBC-Datenquellen-Administrator einrichten- oder -**Verbindungszeichenfolge verwenden:** Geben Sie eine Verbindungszeichenfolge, die Sie bereits abgerufen haben, oder klicken Sie auf die **erstellen** Schaltfläche; die **Auswählen einer Datenquelle** das Dialogfeld wird angezeigt.
-Wählen Sie eine Datei oder Computer-Datenquelle, und klicken Sie auf **OK**.
+ **Name der Datenquelle verwenden:** dieses Dropdown-Liste zeigt Datenquellen, die auf Ihrem Computer registriert.
+Können Sie Datenquellen mithilfe von ODBC-Datenquellen-Administrator voraus einrichten- oder -**Verbindungszeichenfolge verwenden:** Geben Sie eine Verbindungszeichenfolge, die Sie bereits abgerufen haben, oder klicken Sie auf die **erstellen** Schaltfläche; die **Auswählen einer Datenquelle** Dialogfeld wird angezeigt.
+Wählen Sie eine Datei oder der Computer-Datenquelle, und klicken Sie auf **OK**.

         > [!NOTE]
         >  You can obtain a connection string by viewing the properties of an existing connection in Server Explorer, or you can create a connection by double-clicking **Add Connection** in Server Explorer.